Welcome to the Don

 The black-caped figure of the Don with his flat black sombrero has long been a symbol of excellence in the world of ports and sherries.

-Both the Don and its younger sibling, The Sign of the Don, pay homage to the original port and sherry cellars where Sandeman bottled its vintages for over two centuries, and the history of the building gives the Don a unique ambience.
+Both the Don and its younger sibling, The Sign of the Don, pay homage to the original port and sherry cellars where Sandeman bottled its vintages for over two centuries, and the history of the building gives the Don a unique ambiance.

 The restaurant, located in a cobbled courtyard, is a sophisticated place in all senses.
 The generously spaced, high-ceiling Old Restaurant is a picture of elegance, with its seven original John Hoyland paintings and huge windows.
 We have a second dining room, the White Room, with its dramatic 15 foot John Hoyland abstract, Shooting Stars.

 The Don is famed throughout the City for its multi-award winning wine list- a perfect complement to its modern menu and highly professional service.